toluwalojurotimiayeni/alx-higher_level_programming/0x0A-python-inheritance/README.md

-Write a class MyList that inherits from list
+Write a function that returns True if the object is exactly an instance of the specified class ; otherwise False